 Check here for the latest information from NGC, Central Region and GCI.

 Many inquiries have come in regarding the pocket calendars the scholarship has sold in the past.
 Due to the Covid 19 pandemic, the committee has not been able raise funds or produce a calendar for 2021.
 Please consider donating to the scholarship committee.
 We hope things will get back to normal soon.
-Due to the lack of fundraising availability, GCI will award one $4500 scholarship in 2021.
+Due to the lack of fundraising availability, GCI awarded one $4500 scholarship in 2021.